Answers to Residential Life Questions

 When will I receive my housing assignment for the fall?

-Fall assignments are mailed around July 5.
+Fall assignments are mailed around June 20 (for incoming fall students) or November 1 (for incoming spring students).
 Residential students who enroll after housing assignments are made in early July will receive housing information after placement occurs, which will be within two weeks of submitting the housing contract.

 How do I know who my roommate is?